How to play with a newborn can raise many questions for new parents, and those pondering how to do it definitely aren't alone.

-New mum, Alice admitted to us; "I remember wondering if my newborn daughter even liked me.
+New mum, Alice admitted to us the difficulties she experienced in the first months of her baby's life.
+She told us: "I remember wondering if my newborn daughter even liked me.
 Newborn babies don't tend to give much away... they take loads and give nothing - not even a smile of recognition.
 No one warned me of that.

 How to play with a newborn